dirsors/ps2doom/README.md

 - IDCLEV cheat bug;
 - some minor errors on code, like lack of variable types declaration.

   Please, have a look at the binary and try it out.
+Check the "duarte" branch.
 Thankyou!

 PS2 Doom
 ========